-12. Electives
+13. Electives

-Article 12.1 Elective period
+Article 13.1 Elective period

-- 1. The first semester of the third year of the curriculum comprises elective educational components of at least 30 EC. - 2.
-For this elective period, the student can take: - a minor (a coherent package of related educational components) - individual choice of at least five educational components at the faculty or elsewhere (in the Netherlands or abroad), of which at least two (12 EC) must be at level 300. - an internship. - 3.
+- 3. The first semester of the third year of the curriculum comprises elective educational components of at least 30 EC. - 4.
+For this elective period, the student can take: - a. a minor (a coherent package of related educational components) - b. individual choice of at least five educational components at the faculty or elsewhere (in the Netherlands or abroad), of which at least two (12 EC) must be at level 300. c. an internship. - c. an internship. - 3.
 Prior consent must be obtained from the Examination Board. - 4.
-The 'free-choice component' may not contain any educational components of level 100; the Examination Board can make an exception by approving a unit of level 100 (6 EC) if this educational component of study is explicitly required in the coherent package of educational components as prior knowledge for another educational component from that package. - 5.
+The 'free-choice component' may not contain any educational components of level 100.
+The Examination Board can make an exception by approving a unit of level 100 (6 EC) if this educational component of study is explicitly required in the coherent package of educational components as prior knowledge for another educational component from that package. - 5.
 For an internship, prior approval of the internship coordinator of the program is required.
-For more information, see the Faculty Regulations for Bachelor's Internships at VUnet. - 6.
-A student can choose electives of the Faculty of Social Sciences without prior permission from the Examination Board, see study guide and VUnet.
+For more information, see the Faculty Regulations for Bachelor's Internships at VUweb. - 6.
+A student can choose electives of the Faculty of Social Sciences without prior permission from the Examination Board, see study guide and VUweb.

-Article 12.2 Minors
+Article 13.2 Minors